junxit/us-congress-bills-110/derived/amendments.md

 ### 10 U.S.C. § 10503

-> by striking “cover” in the second sentence and inserting “reflect the full scope of the duties and activities of the Bureau, including” ; and
+> by striking “cover” in the second sentence and inserting “reflect the full scope of the duties and activities of the Bureau, including”; and

 | | |
 |---|---|